nextstrain/augur/paper/paper.md

 For example, we represented all raw sequence data in FASTA format, alignments in either FASTA or VCF format, and phylogenies in Newick format.
 To handle the common case where a standard file format could not represent some or all of the outputs produced by an Augur command, we implemented a lightweight JSON schema to store the remaining data.
 The "node data" JSON format represents one such Augur-specific file format that supports arbitrary annotations of phylogenies indexed by the name assigned to internal nodes or tips.
-To provide a standard interface for our own analyses, we also designed several Augur subcommands to wrap existing bioinformatics tools including `augur align` (mafft [@Katoh2002]), `augur tree` (FastTree [@Price2010], RAxML [@Stamatakis2014], and IQ-TREE [@Nguyen2014]), and `augur refine` (TreeTime [@Sagulenko2018]).
+To provide a standard interface for our own analyses, we also designed several Augur subcommands to wrap existing bioinformatics tools including `augur align` (mafft [@Katoh2002]) and `augur tree` (FastTree [@Price2010], RAxML [@Stamatakis2014], and IQ-TREE [@Nguyen2014]).
+Many commands including `augur refine`, `traits` and `ancestral` make extensive use of TreeTime [@Sagulenko2018] to provide time-scaled phylogenetic trees or further annotate the phylogeny.

 By implementing the core components of Augur as a command line tool, we were able to rewrite our existing pathogen analyses as straightforward bioinformatics workflows using existing workflow management software like Snakemake [@Snakemake].
 Most pathogen workflows begin with user-curated sequences in a FASTA file (e.g., `sequences.fasta`) and metadata describing each sequence in a tab-delimited text file (e.g., `metadata.tsv`).
 Users can apply a series of Augur commands and other standard bioinformatics tools to these files to create annotated phylogenies that can be viewed in Auspice, the web application that serves [Nextstrain](https://nextstrain.org) (\autoref{fig:example-workflows}).
 This approach allows users to leverage the distributed computing abilities of workflow managers to run multiple steps of the workflow in parallel and also run individual commands that support multiprocessing in parallel.

-The modular Augur interface has enabled a proliferation of phylogenetic and genomic epidemiological analyses by academic researchers, public health laboratories, and private companies.
+The modular Augur interface has enabled phylogenetic and genomic epidemiological analyses by academic researchers, public health laboratories, and private companies.
-Most recently, these tools have supported the real-time tracking of SARS-CoV-2 evolution at global and local scales.
+Most recently, these tools have supported the real-time tracking of SARS-CoV-2 evolution at global and local scales [@NextstrainNcov2020, @Bedford2020, @Alm2020].
 This success has attracted contributions from the open source community that have allowed us to improve Augur's functionality, documentation, and test coverage.
 Augur can be installed from PyPI ([nextstrain-augur](https://pypi.org/project/nextstrain-augur/)) and Bioconda ([augur](https://bioconda.github.io/recipes/augur/README.html)).
 [See the full documentation](http://docs.nextstrain.org/) for more details about how to use or contribute to development of Augur.